exakat/exakat-docs/Reference/Rules/Php/WrongAttributeConfiguration.rst

 Wrong Attribute Configuration
 +++++++++++++++++++++++++++++

   A class is attributed to the wrong PHP structure.
+A class may be an `attribute <https://www.php.net/attribute>`_, and it may also be configured to be used with different structures : classes, function, parameters, etc. When an `attribute <https://www.php.net/attribute>`_ has a configuration, it must be used with the correct structure.

 .. code-block:: php